SDAHO explores and emphasizes legality of private employers requiring vaccination

 People trying to get government to intervene and tell businesses what qualifications they can or cannot put on their employees is a very troubling type of government intervention.
 Especially since the right to be infectious is not a protected class under federal law.

-If an organization such as Sanford (Who is in the news recently for such a mandate) does not wish to employ the unvaccinated in a health care setting, that’s their right, as much as it is for those who don’t like it to take their business elsewhere.
+If an organization such as Sanford (who is in the news recently for such a mandate) does not wish to employ the unvaccinated in a health care setting, that’s their right, as much as it is for those who don’t like it to take their business elsewhere.

 Last time I checked, we still operate under the free enterprise system.